vohi/minicoin/basebox/README.md

   platform specific services, such as WinRM
 * turn off any automatic update services
 * remove anything not needed to keep the size of the package small
-* overwrite empty space on the disk with 0-bits
+* defrag, and overwrite empty space on the disk with 0-bits

 ## Modifying an existing box